 Currently, ODE has over 120 chapters with more than 28,000 members.
 To become a member of this organization undergraduate candidates must have:

 1. an overall scholastic average of B or 3.0, and;

 2. completed at least 12 credits in economics with an average of B or better.

 Undergraduate candidates need not be economics majors, but they must have a genuine interest in economics.
-The department holds an annual spring banquet where students who meet the requirements are inducted into ODE and receive recognition for their outstanding achievements.
+At an appropriate event towards the end of the spring semester students who meet the requirements are inducted into ODE and receive recognition for their outstanding achievements.

-If you are interested in more information about the current activities of the Economics Club, or membership in ODE, please contact the Department's undergraduate advisor, Prof. Elizabeth Erickson.
+If you are interested in more information about the current activities of the Economics Club, or membership in ODE, please contact the Department's undergraduate advisor, Dr. Amanda Weinstein.